Khemjira: Marketing

 Khemjira Homecoming press conference and premiere screening for the first episode was held at the Paragon Hall, Siam Paragon on 3 August 2025.
 The event featured Isan culture, with the cast dressed up in traditional Thai attire, as well a special show performed by mor lam singer Noknoi Uraiporn, who plays Grandma Si Boonheung in the series.

-Following the release of the third episode, the cast held the Khemjira Busking event around Siam Square on 24 August 2025.
+Following the release of the third episode, the cast held the Khemjira busking event around Siam Square on 24 August 2025.
 Khemjira Ep 7: Temple Fair Screening was held at the MGI Hall, Bravo BKK in Bangkok on 20 September 2025.
 A screening of the eighth episode, presented by iQIYI, was held at the MCC Hall, The Mall Lifestore Bangkae on 27 September 2025.

-For the series finale, Khemjira's Final Blessing event was held at Union Hall, Union Mall on 25 October 2025.
+For the series finale, Khemjiras Final Blessing event was held at Union Hall, Union Mall on 25 October 2025.
 The event began with a dance procession and a merit-making ceremony.
 In addition to the screening of the final episode, the cast performed songs from the original soundtrack.

+Following the success of the series, the cast went on to perform at the Khemjira The Golden Time Concert, held at the Impact Arena on 17–18 January 2026.
+The concert also featured performances by artists from the soundtrack, including Prang Prangthip, Aof Surapol, and Sayamo, as well as guest performances by Jeff Satur, Milli, Ink Waruntorn, and Bowkylion.
+Tickets for the first show sold out in under 3 minutes, so a second date was added.
+The concert also sparked a trend of wearing Thai silk, with the dress code "Rooted in Thai, Rising to the World", in keeping with the focus of Thai culture and beliefs integrated in the series.